Saturday, February 14, 2026

 2. Adjust in Increments: Change the grind size by small increments (about 1–2 units at most).

-If the side dial is already at its finest setting (1 or 2) and the shot is still too fast, you may need to adjust the inner top burr.
+If the side dial is already at its finest setting and the shot is still too fast, you may need to adjust the inner top burr.
 Remove the hopper, take out the top burr, and adjust the metal wire handle to a lower number (e.g., from 6 to 4 or 3).

 Puck Condition